Russian Food Glossary – K L M N O

 Konstantin Makovsky’s Painting Featuring Medovykha 1880

-Medovukha – alcohol drink made from fermented honey.
+Медовуха ( Medovukha ) – an alcoholic drink made from fermented honey.
 Available at stores in Russia.

-Mors Beverage – one of the oldest Russian non-fermented beverage.
-Mors is berries juice (boiled or fresh) mix with water (birch juice) and sweetened with honey or sugar (herbs).
+Морс ( Mors ) – one of the oldest Russian non-fermented beverages.
+Mors is berries juice (boiled or fresh) mixed with water (birch juice) and sweetened with honey or sugar (herbs).
 The name comes from Byzantine and means “water with honey”.
 First mentioned in writing in the book called “Domostroi” 15-16th century.
 Available at stores in Russia and European stores in the USA.

 N

-Nalivka – Russian liqueur.
-Alcohol beverage with a high content of sugar and very flavorful.
-I had to try good homemade apricot nalivka many years ago at South Russia.
+Наливка ( Nalivka ) – Russian liqueur.
+Alcoholic beverages with a high content of sugar and are very flavorful.
+I had to try good homemade apricot nalivka many years ago in South Russia.
 So good, nothing common with store liqueurs.
-Bitter nalivka (Наливка горькая) call nalivka without any sugar.
+Bitter nalivka (Наливка горькая) is called nalivka without any sugar.

-Nastoika – Russian alcohol beverage made from vodka infused with berries, seeds, leaves, roots with specific flavors.
-Compare to nalivka contains less sugar and more alcohol.
+Настойка ( Nastoika ) – Russian alcoholic beverage made from vodka infused with berries, seeds, leaves, roots with specific flavors.
+Compared to nalivka, nastoika contains less sugar and more alcohol.

 O